DecentricCorp/Lightrail-API-Docs/apiary-sources/api-sections/balances.md

-## Balances [/cards/{cardId}/balance/]
+## Simulate and Balance-Check [/cards/{cardId}/balance/]
-These endpoints are used to get the available balance associated with a Card.
+Use these endpoints to simulate a Transaction and get the available balance of a Card in the context of a would-be Transaction.
-Depending on the context of your use-case you can check the balance either based on the `cardId` or the `fullcode`.
+Depending on the context of your use-case you can do this either based on the `cardId` or the `fullcode`.
-Note that only Gift Cards have an associated `fullcode`.
+Note that only Gift Cards have a `fullcode`.

 ---